chef-boneyard/chef-rfc/new/ohai-config.md

 ## Specification

-`Ohai::Config` will use the new ChefConfig library that is bundled with the Chef client.
-Configuration will be set using a `Mixlib::Config` config_context named 'ohai'.
+The `Ohai::Config` Ruby class will use the new ChefConfig library that is bundled with the Chef client.
+Configuration will be set in a configuration file using a `Mixlib::Config` config_context named 'ohai'.
 Here is an example 'client.rb' file that would configure both the client and Ohai.

 ```
 log_level        :info